MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-risky-apps.md

 This article describes how a SOC analyst or IT admin could use the Microsoft Entra skills to investigate a potential security incident.

->[!Note]
+> [!NOTE]
->These App risk skills will provide data on single tenant, third party SaaS, and multi-tenant apps that are applications or service principals in Microsoft Entra.
-Managed Identities are not currently in scope.
+> These app risk skills provide data on single tenant, third party SaaS, and multi-tenant apps that are applications or service principals in Microsoft Entra.
+Managed identities are not currently in scope.

 ## Scenario